Menu principale:

 He has taught at the conservatories of Riva del Garda, Monopoli, Foggia and Perugia and he currently holds the teaching posts of Organ and Composition for Organ at the Conservatory "G. Rossini" of Pesaro.

 For Il Levante Libreria Editrice (Tastata collection) he published the Canzoni de intavolatura d’organo fatte alla francese (1599) by Vincenzo Pellegrini (around 1562–1630).
-He has written and published musicological texts on various magazines as Arte Organaria e Organistica and Informazione Organistica.
+He has written and published musicological texts on various magazines as Arte Organaria e Organistica, Informazione Organistica and Orgues Nouvelles.